Hand holding a lightbulb against a blue background with a settings gear icon in bottom right corner

 Learn how to increase productivity, efficiency, and knowledge sharing in the workplace

 Knowledge management, in a nutshell, is how you gather, store, and organize information within your company.
-It’s how you capture knowledge from one person or team and how you make that knowledge accessible to the rest of your organization.
+It’s how you capture knowledge from one person or team, and how you make that knowledge accessible to the rest of your organization.

-For example, it could be the way your team organizes its Google Drive so that everyone can readily access the files they require to complete a project, or how you share updates in a Slack channel to make it easily searchable for other teams.
+For example, it could be the way your team organizes its Google Drive so that everyone can readily access the files they require to complete a project.
+Or how you share updates in a Slack channel to make it easily searchable for other teams.
 If you want everyone on your team to be able to share, find, and access knowledge freely, you need to have the right knowledge management system in place to organize it all.

 App icon